 Percentages¶

 A percentage represents a part of 100.
 The word "percent" literally means "per hundred."
+In nursing, percentages appear most often as solution concentrations on IV bags and medication labels.

 Converting Between Forms¶

-Percentage to Decimal¶
+Percentage to decimal¶

-Decimal to Percentage¶
+Decimal to percentage¶

 Practice Problems¶